advanced-software-engineering/Miner-Recommender/README.md

 Before the evaluation the recommendation models are built with the context dataset (see section miner).
 Afterwards, we used the  event dataset to analyse the prediction quality.

+We used the Top-K accuracy to analyse the prediction quality.
+It checks if under the top k elements the correct recommendation occurs.

+### Basic evaluation with equally weighted attributes

+TODO

+### Similarity Weights Evaluation

 TODO

 ## Models